sqlsaturday/testwebsite/newevent.md

 The basic information required to set up an event is:

-- Event Title (required) - We will prepend this with "SQL Saturday #xxx - ", based on the number assigned.
+- Event Title (required) - We will prepend this with "SQLSaturday #xxx - ", based on the number assigned.
 - Event Date (required)
 - Event Time (optional) - In local time or UTC.
 Please specify which you use.
 We will publish the initial event without a time, but this needs to be updated at some point prior to the event.
 - Event description (required) - The text to be used on your event page.